serval-uni-lu/idoml-server/README.md

 #### Define the following environment variables to .env.idoml

-Create a .env.idoml file and add the following content and fill the missing values
+Open the .env.idoml file and add the following content and fill the missing values

 ```
 # MINIO Settings